 Prepare for Holiday Meals

 To prevent Christmas plumbing emergencies during meal prep and cleanup, make sure your garbage disposal is in good shape.
 Clear your disposal of debris and buildup by putting two cups of ice cubes and a cup of rock salt into the disposal and running the unit with cold water.
 This will help break up embedded sludge, causing the unit to run more smoothly.
-For more tips on the garbage disposal and sink maintenance, check out our post on How to Eliminate Kitchen Sink Odors.
+For more tips on garbage disposal and sink maintenance, check out our post on How to Eliminate Kitchen Sink Odors.
 Remember: always run your disposal with cold water, and never pour cooking oils or fats down the drain.

 Avoid Christmas Plumbing Emergencies with the InSinkErator Pro